kajames2/job-scheduling/README.md

 ```

 # Viewing the experiment instructions
-In your browser open `instructions/instructions_base.html`
+In your browser open the file: `instructions/instructions_base.html`

 # To run the experiment
 ```